 - Students will practice conventions across a variety of modes, genres, and discourse communities.

-- Students will explore the connections and conflicts between their home discourse communities and other discourse communities they wish to join (academic, civic, professional, etc.).
+- Students will explore the connections and variations among their home discourse communities and other discourse communities they wish to join (academic, civic, professional, etc.).

 Research involves collecting and analyzing data and engaging with prior knowledge on a subject in order to make new meaning.

 - Students will use research to evaluate, analyze, and synthesize prior knowledge on a subject related to reading or writing that interests them and create new knowledge through primary research.

 - Students will collect, analyze, evaluate, integrate, and ethically cite primary and secondary research.